 If you suffer from recurring Migraines, recognizing your physical triggers is important.
 Since Bruxism can be caused by more than stress and anxiety.
 Having a dental professional determine underlying causes of the grinding is a healthy option.
 According to TMJdisorders.com, “Bruxism and TMJ disorders can be potent triggers for migraines as the trigeminal nerve also innervates the jaw and jaw muscles…[pain] can be significantly decreased with treatment.”

 A dentist could recommend a type of temporary splint that reduces the physical action of your jaw and prevents improper movement.
 Studies have shown that wearing such a device reduced the number of migraines the patients experienced per month [MigraineTrust.org].
 Other treatments such as use of Botox has been used in migraine prevention.
+Treatments like this can also help give women more of a V shape jaw as well as prevent grinding of the teeth.

 If you have recurring migraines a trip to a professional can help relieve some of the symptoms that add to your stress and anxiety.
 The link between teeth grinding and migraines is clear, but different patients require individual diagnosis and treatments.
 In the meantime, take a deep breath, and stretch those tired jaw muscles with a nice relaxing yawn.